Null logo

 Does Lens improve model accuracy?

 No. Lens does not optimize downstream reasoning quality.
-It defines and attests to pre-execution intent.
-It is a governance primitive, not an accuracy enhancement layer.
+It records and signs requested scope before execution.
+It is a scope-record layer, not an accuracy enhancement layer.

 Are responses cryptographically signed?

 Yes.
-Each AIR is signed with Ed25519 and returned with a payload hash, signature, algorithm, and public key identifier.
+Each record is signed with Ed25519 and returned with a payload hash, signature, algorithm, and public key identifier.

 How do customers verify a response?

-Customers fetch the published Lens public key, rebuild the canonical AIR payload, hash it, and verify the returned Ed25519 signature locally.
+Customers fetch the published Lens public key, rebuild the canonical record payload, hash it, and verify the returned Ed25519 signature locally.
 Verification is performed independently by the customer or downstream system.

 Will the output format ever change?

 Lens v1.0 is version-pinned.
-The response shape and AIR contract are fixed for the version you integrate against.
+The response shape and record contract are fixed for the version you integrate against.
 Future versions, if introduced, are explicit rather than silent upgrades.

 What latency should I expect?

 Typical latency ranges from 1–4 seconds depending on infrastructure, isolation, and workload.
-Enterprise deployments are optimized for consistency and governance reliability rather than maximum raw throughput.
+Enterprise deployments are optimized for consistency, verification, and audit-sensitive workflows rather than maximum raw throughput.

 How should I handle malformed outputs or verification failures?

 Retry once with the same input.
 If the response remains malformed, fails verification, or returns repeated containment, route to human review.
-Do not manually reconstruct or infer a replacement AIR.
+Do not manually reconstruct or infer a replacement record.

-Containment AIRs should be treated as non-actionable by default.
-Halt downstream execution, preserve the signed record, and route the request to human review or retry once with the original unmodified input if the request appears legitimate.
+Containment records should be treated as non-actionable by default.
+Customer systems should preserve the signed record and route the request to human review, or retry once with the original unmodified input if the request appears legitimate.
 Repeated containment on similar inputs may indicate adversarial input, malformed transport, or upstream corruption rather than a transient failure.

 Who is Lens built for?